WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-12-14-announcing-php-api-clients.markdown

 This has a few advantages as there is a lot less duplicated code by using [`clue/block-react`](https://github.com/clue/php-block-react), by [`Christian Lück`](https://twitter.com/another_clue), to turn an async promise into a sync result that can be return as usual.
 (In case you want to use the async client in a more sync way, take a look at [`Recoil`](https://github.com/recoilphp/recoil).)

-# Toolkit

-In the coming days I'll go over the internal tool kit used in the project.
-Explaining each package no matter how simple.
-The first post will be tomorrow about the command bus.

-* Command bus

 # Conclusion

 None of the clients is done yet, the [`Travis` client](https://github.com/php-api-clients/travis) is pretty close though.
 But the others aren't.